rich1126/mrmath/README.md

 This holds some homemade classes and functions for various mathematical purposes.
 Nothing here is groundbreaking, or even particularly useful when compared to any modules available in Python.
 This is a hobbyist "Learn more Python" type project.

+Navigate to the `mrmath` folder after downloading and run Python from there.
+Then just ``from mrmath import *`` to access all this has to offer.

 ---

 ## Fractions